openscilab/parsipy/README.md

 This module maps phonetic representations to their transliteration which is a middle-form between phonetic and their original characters.
 We also present a tool for converting the transliteration into the original text format.

+For converting transliteration to Parsig font, you can use [this exe file and font](https://drive.google.com/drive/folders/1hja6fXt9zZHBs1Hf8YFZl8utygVqbsyd?usp=sharing) in Windows.

 ## Issues & bug reports

 Just fill an issue and describe it.
 We'll check it ASAP! or send an email to [parsipy@openscilab.com](mailto:parsipy@openscilab.com "parsipy@openscilab.com").